treeben77/rblx-open-cloud/docs/source/creator.rst

         Uploads an asset onto Roblox.

         :param io.BytesIO file: The file opened in bytes to be uploaded.
-        :param rblx-open-cloud.AssetType: The type of asset you're uploading.
+        :param rblx-open-cloud.AssetType asset_type: The type of asset you're uploading.
-        :param str: The name of your asset.
+        :param str name: The name of your asset.
-        :param str: The description of your asset.
+        :param str description: The description of your asset.
+        :param str expected_robux_price: The amount of robux expected to upload.
+Fails if lower than actual price.

         :returns: Union[:class:`rblx-open-cloud.Asset`, :class:`rblx-open-cloud.PendingAsset`]
         :raises rblx-open-cloud.InvalidAsset: The file is not a supported, or is corrupted